Applying for a Student visa – Commonwealth Scholars

 Will I need to pay a visa application fee?

 You should make sure you provide your Confirmation of Award as part of your supporting documents as evidence that you are a Commonwealth Scholar.
-If you are asked to pay for your visa application, you should query this with the visa application centre immediately and inform the CSC and your university.
+If you are making an entry clearance application and are asked to pay for your visa application, you should query this with the visa application centre immediately and inform the CSC and your university.

 Back to list of questions